Altricch/GNN-s/README.md

     |
     ├── ComputationRequirements                    <-  Folder that contains the script for calculating CPU, Memory and Time consumption.
     │    |
-    |    ├── compstats.py                          <- Script that calculates CPU, Memory and Time consumption, storing the data in a json.
+    |    ├── compstats.py (not runnable)           <- Script that calculates CPU, Memory and Time consumption, storing the data in a json.
     │
     ├── Conv_layer                                 <-  Folder to prof or disprove whether a increase in depth in the model architecture leads to a decay in accuracy of not.
     |    |